srmainwaring/ardupilot_gazebo_models/README.md

 Gazebo models that can be controlled with ArduPilot using the ArduPilot Gazebo plugin ([khancyr/ardupilot_gazebo](https://github.com/khancyr/ardupilot_gazebo)).

+## Models

+### Sawppy with ArduPilot

+This is a Gazebo model of [Roger Chen's Sawppy Rover](https://github.com/Roger-random/Sawppy_Rover) integrated with ArduPilot.

+The model uses the ArduPilot Lua scripting framework to support the custom frame and control the 6 wheel motors and 4 steering servos.

 ## License

 This is free software: you can redistribute it and/or modify